 Recipe courtesy of marthastewart.com

-If you’re serving a seafood dish with a stronger flavor, you’ll need to find a good balance – often a side dish with a bit of acidity, smoky bacon, or the bolder flavors found in Asian or Mexican cuisine will stand up to stronger seafood flavors without overpowering them.
-Consider:
+If you’re serving a seafood dish with a stronger flavor, you’ll need to find something as a balance.
+Often a healthy side dish with a bit of acidity will work.
+This could be smoky bacon or the bolder flavors found in Asian or Mexican cuisine.
+These will stand up to stronger seafood flavors without overpowering them.
+For a delicious dish, consider:

-- A vibrant green salad with kale and arugula served with a citrus vinaigrette
+- A vibrant green cucumber salad with kale and arugula served with a lemon vinaigrette

 - Roasted Brussels sprouts wrapped with bacon

-- Baked into a homemade, creamy mac and cheese (we’re thinking lobster mac for sure!)
+- Baked into homemade, creamy mac and cheese (we’re thinking lobster mac for sure!)

-- Use the seafood in tacos with lime, corn, poblano peppers, and sliced chorizo.
+- Fish tacos with lime, corn, poblano peppers, and sliced chorizo.

-This simple pasta would be perfect with cooked crab, shrimp, or scallops and can be prepared in a flash!
+This simple pasta would be perfect with cooked crab, shrimp, or scallops and you can prepare it in a flash!

 - 4 ounces dried linguine (or you can use angel hair or spaghetti noodles)